 King Henry VIII of England orders the burning of all Lutheran books in London on May 12, 1521.
 Cardinal Wolsey led the condemnation, symbolizing England's opposition to Lutheranism.

-Emperor Charles V issues the Edict of Worms, declaring Martin Luther a heretic and an outlaw, making him subject to capture.
+Emperor Charles V issues the Edict of Worms, on May 25, 1521, declaring Martin Luther a heretic and an outlaw, making him subject to capture.

 During his trial at the assembly of Worms, Martin Luther's defense argument was: "My conscience is captive to the word of God!
 To go against conscience is neither right nor safe, I therefore cannot, and I will not recant!
 Here I stand.
 I can do no other."
 More